awsdocs/amazon-aurora-user-guide/doc_source/Concepts.Aurora_Fea_Regions_DB-eng.Feature.Data_API.md

 ## Data API with Aurora PostgreSQL<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.Data_API.apg"></a>

-Following are the supported engines and Region availability for Data API with Aurora PostgreSQL\.
+The following Regions and engine versions are available for Data API with Aurora PostgreSQL\.

 | Region | Aurora PostgreSQL 11 | Aurora PostgreSQL 10 |